Code-Institute-Submissions/soundkissstudio/README.md

 With a couple of exceptions, all the images utilised in this project belong to me.

-When I was still in Taiwan I commissioned Toto Kuo, a photographer friend, to take photos at various points during the evolution of the studio and these I’ve utilised for the included photo media.
+When I was still in Taiwan I commissioned [Toto Kuo](https://totokuophotography.com/), a photographer friend, to take photos at various points during the evolution of the studio and these I’ve utilised for the included photo media.

-Other images include my backstage photo by Sundance Lee, and my on stage concert shot by YC Lin (<https://blueballoonstudio.blogspot.com/>), who have both previously granted me permission to utilise these for my personal use.
+Other images include my backstage photo by [Sundance Lee](https://www.flickr.com/people/sundancelee/), and my on stage concert shot by [YC Lin](<https://blueballoonstudio.blogspot.com/>), who have both previously granted me permission to utilise these for my personal use.

 ### Logo

-When I first established the studio I commissioned a company logo to be designed by Pia Hsieh, an artist friend.
+When I first established the studio I commissioned a company logo to be designed by [Pia Hsieh](https://alfunsety.wixsite.com/impia), an artist friend.
 This was based on something I imagined, which is the focused and precise but still vibrant motion in which a hummingbird draws nectar from a flower.

 Next, imagining sound as a flower emerging from a speaker, there’s the logo!
 If you hadn’t guessed already, the hummingbird represents me as sound engineer and I know Leonard Cohen was also very fond of them as a subject.